Military Advisory Board: General

 In April 2007, the MAB issued its first report entitled "National Security and the Threat of Climate Change."
-The report projects that climate change will pose a serious threat to America's national security, especially by creating instability in already volatile regions.
+The report argued that climate change will pose a serious threat to U.S. national security, especially by creating instability in already volatile regions.

-In May 2009 the MAB issued a report that explores the impact of America's energy choices on our national security policies.
+In May 2009 the MAB issued a report that explores the impact of U.S. energy choices on U.S. national security policies.
 This report, titled "Powering America’s Defense: Energy and the Risks to National Security," considers the security risks inherent in our current energy posture; energy choices the nation can make to enhance our national security; the impact of climate change on our energy choices and our national security; and the role the Department of Defense can play in the nation's approach to energy security and climate change.